 Airport hotel strives to be a Responsible Business

-In addition to engaging with local charity groups, Rezidor Hotels and Resorts around the world have an ongoing relationship with the World Childhood Foundation, founded by Sweden's Queen Silvia in 1999.
-The World Childhood Foundation is a non-profit organisation dedicated to serving the most vulnerable children in the world by giving them a safe and secure childhood.
+In addition to engaging with local charity groups, Carlson Rezidor hotels and resorts around the world have an ongoing relationship with the World Childhood Foundation, founded by Sweden's Queen Silvia in 1999.
+The World Childhood Foundation is a non-profit organization dedicated to serving the most vulnerable children in the world by giving them a safe and secure childhood.
 The Radisson Blu Arlandia Hotel, located close to Stockholm, contributes proceeds from local projects to the foundation.

 Responsible Business activities and achievements of this hotel include: